grapa-dev/grapa/README.md

 ```

 ### $RULE
 This datatype is basis of the grapa language.
-The syntax of the language is implemented as a set of global rule variables that are accessable and changeable - making the grapa language syntax dynamically mutable, either globally, or modified within a specific function by creating local variable rules that override the global rules.
-Rules variables can also be defined to support parsing of a domain specific language, or defining a data ETL task as a lanugae by defining the rules for the data and applying the data to the rules - in the same way a language would be defined.
+The syntax of the language is implemented as a set of global rule variables that are accessible and changeable - making the grapa language syntax dynamically mutable, either globally, or modified within a specific function by creating local variable rules that override the global rules.
+Rules variables can also be defined to support parsing of a domain specific language, or defining a data ETL task as a language by defining the rules for the data and applying the data to the rules - in the same way a language would be defined.

 There are three basic steps:
 * Define the rules (rules may reference other rules) with code to execute for each rule option.